-UPC 500TM are commonly used in residential, light commercial, commercial, institutional, and certain industrial applications.
-They are commonly applied to the interior side of the building envelope as an insulation and air-sealing material.
+SPF products are commonly used in residential, light commercial, commercial, institutional, and certain industrial applications.
+UT 205 and UPC 2.0 HFO are commonly applied to the storages or interior side of the building envelope as an insulation and air-sealing material.